Building Highly Reliable EV Charging Systems

 (Joseph Gottlieb, CTO, Thursday August 22, 2019)

-In our last blog, we explored some of the impacts that occur when heavy EV charging systems fail, and how heavy EV charging systems differ quantitatively from personal automobile charging systems.
-While these differences would seem to be painfully obvious, a large number of heavy EV charging systems are still based on designs and technologies from automobile charging systems.
-Because these weren’t designed to deliver the power over the duty cycle typical of heavy EV charging systems, they often have very poor reliability.
-As an example of this, one heavy EV charging system deployment that we replaced which was derived from commercial automobile chargers had a 100% failure rate in its first month of deployment.
+In our last blog, we explored some of the impacts that occur when EV charging systems fail, and how fleet EV charging systems differ quantitatively from personal automobile charging systems.
+While these differences would seem to be painfully obvious, a large number of fleet EV charging systems are still based on designs and technologies from automobile charging systems.
+Because these weren’t designed to deliver the power over the duty cycle typical of fleet EV charging systems, they often have very poor reliability.
+As an example of this, one fleet EV charging system deployment that we replaced which was derived from commercial automobile chargers had a 100% failure rate in its first month of deployment.

 First of all, fleet EV charging systems typically separate the dispenser (which connects to the vehicle) from the power conditioning unit (PCU), which converts the AC power to DC, and provides the right power draw to minimize the impact to EV batteries.
 The PCU must also be able to provide nearly 10 times the power provided by automobile charging systems, and be able to do so at a duty cycle of 100% on a continuous basis.
 This means that the charging system needs to be designed to be both efficient (reduce heat loss, which impacts charging system life) and able to do so at high power ratings.
 And 60kW is just the starting point – it is often desirable to use a single PCU to drive multiple dispensers, which means the PCU could potentially be up to 500kW (enough to run eight or more dispensers).